abhiShandy/rensselaerCOVID19/README.md

 Data is picked up from the tweets for [Rensselaer county executive](https://twitter.com/RenscoExecutive)

 ## How to add data?
-1. add the number of new cases to `cases.dat`, add zeros if no new cases
+1. add the number of new cases and tweet URL to `cases.csv`, add zeros if no new cases
 2. Run the Python script `plots.py`
 3. Embed the relevant tweets to `index.html` in chronological order
 4. Open the `index.html` in a browser to verify